marklogic/entity-services/README.md

 This is the repository for entity services, a feature in MarkLogic 9

+It contains several sub-projects configured to build with gradle.

+* one public API server module written in XQuery, several implementation modules.
+  This code is shipped with the server.
+Unit tests are here under `entity-services.`

+* functional tests in `entity-services-functionaltests`

+* end-to-end scenario tests in `entity-services-e2e`

+* examples in `entity-services-examples`

-# Prerequisite
+# Development Prerequisite

-To develop with this project, you'll need
+To *develop* with this project, you'll need

 * to clone this repository